PolySync/kevlar-laces/README.md

 It is so-named as a homage to the idea of trying to provide some defense against a predictable cavalcade of typical foot-guns.

+## Dependencies

+This tool suite is intended to be exercised from git, so naturall git is a prerequisite.
+Additionally, in order to sign commits and tags, you must also have gpg2.

+ * git
+ * gnupg2

+Running the tests will also require python, pip, and `behave`.

+ * apt install python python-pip
+ * pip install behave

 ## Installation

 Who knows... probably something to do with cloning the repo at a certain version into `~/.local/bin` or something like that.